 When you order we'll ask you for a recent blood pressure reading.

 We’ll ask you questions about your health, family history and current contraceptive use.
 Our prescribers will review your answers before prescribing.

 Free discreet delivery

 Tracked 1st Class postage is included.
-Your order will arrive in plain packing.
+Your order will arrive in plain packaging.
 And we'll include our advice on using your ring.

 Clinical support by text